9 Surprising Ways Bad Posture Can Mess With Your Health

 Bad posture can make you weaker

 Even if you’re not feeling it, stand tall.
 In one 2016 study on 33 people published in the journal Biofeedback, people took turns standing erect or slouched.
 When they stood with better posture, they had greater arm strength during a strength test than when they stood in a saggy position.
 Studies published in 2016 in the the Journals of Gerontology, Biological Sciences and Medical Sciences, suggest body-weight workouts such as yoga that improve flexibility as well as body strength are best to keep the spine strong, supple, and pain-free.
+(Find out what else can cause one-sided lower back pain.)

 Bad posture can contribute to rib pain

 If your shoulders remain rounded for much of the day, your body will compensate.
 “The chest wall will become tight, causing rib and sternal [sternum] pain,” says Dr. Spivack.
 Rib pain can also be a sign that something else is going on—including shingles or costochondritis (inflammation of the cartilage between the ribs), notes Szu-Ping Lee, PT, PhD, associate professor, department of physical therapy, school of integrated health sciences at the University of Nevada, Las Vegas.
 (Shingles is a reactivation of the chicken pox virus that can cause pain and blisters on one side of the body that has nothing to do with posture.)
+Here are some exercises for rounded shoulders that can improve your posture.

 Bad posture brings you down

 A droopy body leads to a droopy mindset.
-While research shows upright posture improves self-esteem and mood in just about everyone, a 2017 study published in the Journal of Behavior Therapy and Experimental Psychiatry, suggest adopting an upright posture may also help depressed people feel happier and less fatigued and self-conscious.
+While research shows upright posture improves self-esteem and mood in just about everyone, a 2017 study published in the Journal of Behavior Therapy and Experimental Psychiatry, suggests adopting an upright posture may also help depressed people feel happier and less fatigued, and self-conscious.
 The lesson?
 Instead of letting the day get you down, sit up and see how you feel.

 Bad posture can exacerbate arthritis